Customized Gestational Surrogacy Agreements For Surrogates And Intended Parents

 What is the difference between gestational surrogacy and traditional surrogacy?

-What is the process of preparing a surrogacy agreement?
+What is the process of preparing a surrogacy agreement with the help of your firm?

 - Retain the legal services of Fertility & Surrogacy Legal Group, APC.